 European Figure Skating Championships cumulative medal count

-The European Figure Skating Championships are an annual figure skating competition sanctioned by the International Skating Union in which skaters compete for the title of European champion.
-Medals are awarded in men's singles, women's singles, pair skating, and ice dance.
+The European Figure Skating Championships are an annual figure skating competition sanctioned by the International Skating Union (ISU).
 Launched in 1891, the European Championships are the sport's oldest competition.
 Only eligible skaters from ISU member countries in Europe are allowed to compete, while skaters from countries outside of Europe instead compete in the Four Continents Figure Skating Championships.

 Figure skating records and statistics